mrgreyisyelling/Card_program/docs/Outline.md

 - integrate payment to printer on pickup
 - integrate escrow of payment to delivery
 - integrate payment to node/board owner

+### test printer and delivery
+- identify local printers to work with
+- identify local delivery persons
+- test system locally
+- find a setup in denver
+- establish a board at ethdenver
+-